-You got more RAM and more storage, but don’t expect 5G.
+You got more RAM and more storage, but don’t expect 5G – or newer standards like 5G UC .
 The Pixel 4a is said to be running on Qualcomm’s Snapdragon 730 SoC; this chipset does now allow for 5G, although it should still deliver some pretty decent performance, thanks to its 8-core CPU architecture and Adreno 618 GPU.

 If you want 5G, you’ll have to hold out for the more expensive (but-still-cheaper-than-its-predecessor) Pixel 5 range, which is expected to launch later on in 2020.
 The Pixel 5 will run on Qualcomm’s mid-range Snapdragon 765G SoC which features a built-in 5G modem.
 This is good.
 But the 765G is no way near as powerful as the Snapdragon 865, but at least the Pixel 5 will be cheaper.

 As for launch and release dates, nothing is clear at the moment.
 The Pixel 4a was expected to launch at Google I/O 2020, but that event has now been canceled.
 We could see the handset launched digitally, meaning an online-only event, in the next couple of months though.
 Hell, it might happen even sooner.

 And DO NOT Expect A Pixel 4a XL…